Dissipative Optomechanics in High-Frequency Nanomechanical Resonators: Methods

 \subsection{Fabrication}

-The device manufacturing procedure follows a basic CMOS-compatible top-down approach.
+The device manufacturing procedure follows a basic CMOS-compatible top-down approach following the recipe developed for Ref.~\cite{fiaschi_optomechanical_2021}.
 Electroresist polymer (CSAR-09) is spun at 2000 rpm for 1 min on top of an SOI (silicon on insulator) wafer die.
 The device designs are patterned on the electroresist using a $\SI{100}{kV}$ e-beam lithography tool followed by a development step immersing the chip for 1 minute in the pentyl-acetate solution.
-The device is then transferred to the silicon layer using a SF$_6$+O$_2$ plasma etch at cryogenic temperatures to obtain smooth walls.
+The device is then transferred to the silicon layer using a SF$_6$+O$_2$ plasma etch at cryogenic temperatures.
 The residual electroresist is removed using a piranha process (H$_2$SO$_4$:H$_2$O$_2$ - 3:1) followed by silica etch to release the structure using HF (hydrofluoric acid) solution for 3 min.

+We attribute to fabrication variations the observed shift in the mechanical frequencies of resonators 1 and 2 to mainly: \textbf{a)} global electron dosing variations due to the writing pattern, \textbf{b)} turbulence during the insertion of the chip into the chemical solution for electron resist development, which can produce variations in the development rate, and \textbf{c)} temperature gradient in the chip during plasma etching influencing the local etch rate.
+Further details on the reproducibility of our devices and variations in their critical properties can be found in the Supplementary Material of Ref.~\cite{fiaschi_optomechanical_2021}.